dotansimha/graphql-code-generator/docs/plugins/typescript-mongodb.md

 title: TypeScript MongoDB
 ---

-This plugin would generate TypeScript types for MongoDB models, which makes it relevant for server-side development only.
+This plugin generates TypeScript types for MongoDB models, which makes it relevant for server-side development only.
 It uses GraphQL directives to declare the types you want to generate and use in your MongoDB backend.

 Given the following GraphQL declaration: